Fangt-ing/FYS4220-Kun-Zhu/README.md

-# Real Time and Embedded Data Systems - FYS4200 study project - Kun
+# Real Time and Embedded Data Systems (FYS4200) study project

 This is a study project for master course FYS4200.
 Author: Kun Zhu